praveenVnktsh/Bayesian-Matting/README.md

 ---------
 ###### Disclaimer

-This repo was submitted as a submission for Assignment 3 of the Probability and Random Processes Course at IITGN during the Academic year 20-21
+This repository was submitted for the Probability and Random Processes course as an assignment offered at IIT Gandhinagar during the academic year 2020-2021.